 Small Ruminant Production and Nutrition Systems

 Dr. Andrés Cibils developed and presented a graduate student seminar: “Feeding Grazing Ruminants in the Tropics” to 17 master’s students in agricultural economics at the University of Ségou.
 The short course consisted of a 40-hour training delivered over six days.
-The course involved discussions and readings covering the basics of forage quality, ruminant physiology, grazing management and feed supplementation.
+The course involved discussions and readings covering the basics of forage quality, ruminant physiology, nutrition, grazing management and feed supplementation.
 During the afternoons, Andrés Cibils, Common Pastures Project Director Bara Kassambara, and Dr. Konimba Bengali held lecture and discussion sessions on each topic, and in the mornings Matt McIntosh and Janet Ott met with the students to help with reading assignments and to answer questions pertaining to the previous day’s lecture.

 A short four-day course (from 8 a.m – 12 p.m.) on grazing management and supplement feeding strategies was also provided to secondary and technical students at the Agri-Sup school of Ségou.
 This program included morning lectures and discussion, and hands-on exercises involving calculation of stocking rates by Andrés.